gallandarakhneorg/autolatex/README.txt

     This option is available only inside the project's configuration file.
     *generate images* : indicates if AutoLaTeX automatically generates the figures.
 Accepted values: "yes" or "no"
+    *image directory* : Specify the directories inside which AutoLaTeX will find the pictures which must be processed by the translators.
+Each time this option is put on the command line, a directory is added inside the list of the directories to explore.
+The different paths are separated by the path-separator character (':' on Unix, ';' on Windows).
     *generation type* : indicates the type of generation.
 Accepted values:

         "pdf" - use pdflatex